Infineon/mtb-example-ml-deepcraft-streaming-protocol/README.md

     Notice that sample collection stops after 5 seconds.
 The garbled text on the terminal is the magnetometer data.

-13. Type `subscribe,4,100000` and verify that the device streams radar sensor data.
+13. Type `subscribe,4,16` and verify that the device streams radar sensor data.

     Notice that sample collection stops after 5 seconds.
 The garbled text on the terminal is the radar data.

 13. Type `subscribe,5,50` and verify that the device streams pressure sensor data.

     Notice that sample collection stops after 5 seconds.
 The garbled text on the terminal is the pressure and temperature data.

+14. Type `subscribe,6,50` and verify that the device streams gyroscope data.

+    Notice that sample collection stops after 5 seconds.
+The garbled text on the terminal is the gyroscope data.

 > **Note:** Currently backspace is not supported in terminal commands.
 If you encounter issues such as being unable to see commands on the terminal or receiving unknown command errors, follow the step below:
 >- Reset the terminal and clear the buffer.
 >- Reset board to ensure a fresh execution.
->- When both the DPS and Radar sensors are active, the data collection speed will reduce.
-Disable the unused sensor in the Makefile by commenting out the corresponding defines, e.g. #DEFINES+=IM_ENABLE_DPS=1.
-This will be resolved in a future version of the code example.

 ### Test with Imagimob Studio